florianb/printen/readme.md

             ▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒▒
 </pre></h1>

-> Print your objects nice and tasty
+> These [printens][printens] look so tasty, and quite similar to a package called stringify-object, which I love.

 ## Why